How to Say "The fish must not go to the path at night" in Korean | -(으)면 Grammar

 What does "The fish must not go to the path at night" mean in Korean?

-The Korean sentence "물고기는 밤에 길에 가면 안 돼요." translates to "The fish must not go to the path at night." in English. "물고기는 밤에 길에 가면 안 돼요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "물고기는 밤에 길에 가면 안 돼요." translates to "The fish must not go to the path at night." in English.
+Korean learners love sentences like "물고기는 밤에 길에 가면 안 돼요." because they are practical and memorable.
+Meaning "the fish must not go to the path at night", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: mulgogineun bame gile gamyeon an dwaeyo.